Rahn-IT/frostbyte_terminal/Readme.md

 I needed a test application.
 And after building the terminal itself, I just went ahead and kept working on it a bit.

+## Widget

-If you want to integrate a terminal into your iced application, take a look at [the frozen_term widget](frozen_term/Readme.md)
+If you want to integrate a terminal into your iced application or build your own terminal, take a look at [the frozen_term widget](frozen_term/Readme.md)

 Many thanks also to the developers of [Wezterm](https://github.com/wezterm/wezterm)